 There’s another phenomenon that troubles users.
 Sometimes, people will say that they have a lot of energy.
 However, they don’t know what to do with it and how to use it well.

-What are the Dangers of Getting an Amphetamine High?
+Dangers of Getting an Amphetamine High

-Regular use of amphetamines can transform you into a speed freak.
+Regular use of amphetamines can transform a patients into a speed freak.
 Some of the visible singns are weight loss, sleeping problems, and the grinding of the teeth.
 Other signs are poor hygiene, tremors, paranoia, aggression, and tension.
 Sometimes, people may get sick easily because of their reduced immunity.
 Also, people on amphetamines may have a high libido.
 However, they often experience problems in performing.
 Male users report not having an erection for days.

 Amphetamine abuse can lead to addiction and health problems.
 For example, they can be kidney failure and heart attack.

 Some people may believe that amphetamines improve the mental performance and speech.
 However, they lead to severe psychological changes.
 Having regular episodes of an Amphetamine high results in low cognitive processing.
 In addition, a lack of sleep will make it worse.
 As we know, sleep is crucial for learning and memory.
 Also, while amphetamines speed up one’s speech.
 As a result, they can lead to low accuracy, which affects normal social interactions.
 Actually, people on speed can become very annoying.
 There’s another phenomenon caused by the long-term abuse of amphetamines.
 It is amphetamine psychosis.
 People become weird, aggressive and dangerous.
 In addition, they often experience hallucinations, paranoia, and delusions.

 Overdosing on amphetamines, can lead to seizures, coma, and death.
 This happens especially when mixed with other drugs (including alcohol).
 Aggressive and risky behavior as a result of amphetamine high can be dangerous.
 In the end, it can cause harm to the people around the user.